Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/get-started/rate-limiting.md

 < HTTP/1.1 429 Too Many Requests
 ```

-This shows that our rate limiting plugin is preventing the request from reaching the upstream service.
+This shows that the rate limiting plugin is preventing the request from reaching the upstream service.

 ## Further reading